 I woke up one morning, and it was a beautiful December morning with the sun shining and a light flurry.
-From the window, I could see it was going to be a good day.
+From the window, I could see it would be a good day.
 I got ready for work and stepped out into the brisk wintry day.
 I was happy that I took the time to pick up a nice gift for the office party.
 In fact, I was sure that the co-worker I had for the gift exchange would be very pleased with it.

-As I entered the office, you could feel the room’s excitement, and everyone had their best clothes for this evening’s event.
+As I entered the office, I could feel the room’s excitement, and everyone had their best clothes for this evening’s event.
 As the day wore on, the buzz got more intense.
 You could see that all the employees were just as excited as I was to get together and just have a good time.
-When 5 o’clock arrived, people began to exit and head out to the rental hall some blocks away.
+When 5 o’clock arrived, people began to exit and head to the rental hall some blocks away.
 I left with some colleagues, and we drove there.
-The festivities included a cocktail, an announcement from the CEO, a three-course meal, gift exchange and dancing.
+The festivities included a cocktail, an announcement from the CEO, a three-course meal, a gift exchange and dancing.